Uniqueness and universality of the Brownian map: Extensions and problems

-This theorem can be proved along the lines of subsection \ref{cotrimap}.
-The main technical tool is the BDG bijection for bipartite planar maps, as described in Section 2.3 of \cite{MaMi} (this is very close to the BDG bijection for $2p$-angulations described above).
-Analogously to Lemma \ref{GWtriangu}, \cite[Proposition 7]{MaMi} allows us to interpret the tree associated with $M_n$ as a conditioned $2$-type Galton-Watson tree.
-Then \cite[Theorem 8]{MaMi} yields an analog of Proposition \ref{contourtriangu}.
-The remaining part of the proof is similar to subsection \ref{cotrimap}, and we will leave the details to the reader.
-In contrast with Theorem \ref{mainresult}, there is in general no explicit formula for the constant $a_\bw$, see however the discussion in Section 3.2 of \cite{MaMi}.
+This theorem can be proved along the lines of Section~\ref{cotrimap}.
+The main technical tool is the BDG bijection for bipartite planar maps, as described in Section~2.3 of~\cite{MaMi} (this is very close to the BDG bijection for $2p$-angulations described above).
+Analogously to Lemma~\ref{GWtriangu}, \cite{MaMi}, Proposition 7, allows us to interpret the tree associated with $M_n$ as a conditioned $2$-type Galton--Watson tree.
+Then~\cite{MaMi}, Theorem 8, yields an analog of Proposition~\ref{contourtriangu}.
+The remaining part of the proof is similar to Section~\ref{cotrimap}, and we will leave the details to the reader.
+In contrast with Theorem~\ref{mainresult}, there is in general no explicit formula for the constant $a_\bw$; see, however, the discussion in Section~3.2 of~\cite{MaMi}.

-\rem In Theorem \ref{Boltzmann}, we consider random planar maps having a fixed large number of vertices.
-In the case of $q$-angulations treated in Theorem \ref{mainresult}, Euler's relation shows that conditioning on the number of vertices is equivalent to conditioning on the number of faces.
+\begin{rema*} In Theorem~\ref{Boltzmann} we consider random planar maps having a fixed large number of vertices.
+In the case of $q$-angulations treated in\vadjust{\goodbreak} Theorem~\ref{mainresult}, Euler's relation shows that conditioning on the number of vertices is equivalent to conditioning on the number of faces.
 This is no longer true for general Boltzmann weights.
 The results of \cite{MaMi} are stated for both kinds of conditionings, but they are concerned with rooted and pointed planar maps.
-In proving Theorem \ref{Boltzmann} one implicitly uses the (obvious) fact that for a planar map in $\b_n$ there are exactly $n$ possibilities of choosing a distinguished vertex in order to get a rooted and pointed planar map.
+In proving Theorem~\ref{Boltzmann} one implicitly uses the (obvious) fact that for a planar map in $\b_n$ there are exactly $n$ possibilities of choosing a distinguished vertex in order to get a rooted and pointed planar map. \end{rema*}